Our volunteers and concierges are hand-picked from the Rooms community. We couldn't be prouder of them.

 Erin graduated from Cornell College in 2009 with degrees in English and Secondary Education.
 She decided to expand upon her teaching knowledge by leading writing sessions at first for the Iowa Writers' House and now for The Writers' Rooms.

 She attended the Denver Publishing Institute in 2009 and has been a recruiter ever since.
-On the side, she writes children's poetry and stories for Whimsical Whisker and volunteers for a raptor rescue center called RARE.
+She is the Communications and Student Relationships Manager at The Iowa Writers' House.
+She also writes children's poetry and stories for Whimsical Whiskers and volunteers at RARE, a raptor rescue center.

 When not volunteering and working, she's writing her LGBT YA fantasy story, as well as a mix of medieval fantasy and urban fantasy books.
-She's looking to submit her first book for publication in late 2017.
+She's looking to submit her first book for publication in 2018.

-Alex grew up in the museum wilds of Washington, DC.
-She learned the first thirteen letters of the alphabet before she got sentences down, watched the final shuttle launch from the fire escape outside Launch Control, and has been a certified Scuba diver since age twelve.
-She likes dogs, long walks on the beach, and defending the proletariat.
+She has been bitten by a shark, she watched the final shuttle launch from the fire escape outside Launch Control, and she has been a certified diver since age twelve.
+She likes dogs, long walks on the beach, and socialized medicine.
 Also books.

-Alex is an editor for hire, an amateur linguist and conlanger, and a Taurus.
+In addition to directing The Writers’ Rooms, Alex is an editor for hire, an amateur linguist, and a Taurus.
 Her work has received many accolades, including an Honorable Mention in the Writer's Digest Annual Contest 2017.
-She is currently publishing a serial YA fantasy called The Letter Mage through Patreon: short collections are available through Amazon and Barnes & Nobles.
+She is currently publishing The Letter Mage, a young adult sci-fi serial, on Patreon.
+Short collections from The Letter Mage are also available on Amazon and Barnes & Nobles.

 Will goes by many names, most notably W. A. Gannon and Adena Williams.
 A dabbler in many genres, he is known as the “floating” concierge, but resides in the Rainbow Room.
 He has graduated from nowhere, but has attended much more college than seems reasonable.
 A jack-of-all-trades, master of none, he has such skills as Expert Level Baking, Novice Bus Driving, and Looking Fifteen Years Younger Than His Actual Age.